-All computer hardware and software purchases requested in any decision unit must be itemized in the equipment schedule.
-When budgeting for a new computer, also budget for appropriate software within the same decision unit.
+When budgeting for a new or replacement computer, also budget for appropriate software within the same decision unit.
+Software may include any licensing or subscription costs for cloud-hosted software as a service (SaaS) product, which requires a Cloud Investment Notification (CIN); see the Information Technology Investments section of this budget manual for more information.
 When replacing computers, agencies can choose to replace the personal computer (PC) only.
 This option does not include the monitor replacement.
 Agencies can choose between a 3 year or 5 year warranty for this option.
-Please refer to Computer Hardware and Software Policy section in this manual.
+Refer to Computer Hardware and Software Appendix in this manual.